6. Multiplicative Functionals#

 We start with a factorization of a stochastic discount factor process as given in Theorem 6.1.

 where \({\widehat L}_t^s\) is an additive martingale.
-As [Hansen, 2012] argues, a weaker result does hold.
-If \(L^s\) is not degenerate (equal to one), then \({\widehat L}\) is not degenerate (equal to zero) and conversely.
+As [Hansen, 2012] argues, a weaker result holds.
+If \(L^s\) is not degenerate (i.e., equal to one), then \({\widehat L}\) is not degenerate and conversely.
 A prominent multiplicative martingale component implies a prominent role for permanent shocks in the underlying economic dynamics.
-With a formal probability model we have ability to go back and forth between the two representations as the results in this chapter and Chapter Processes with Markovian increments suggest.
-Example Example 6.6 gives an example of the distinction with explicit formulas linking the two representations.
+A formal probability model lets us link the two representations via the results we have described in this chapter and Chapter Processes with Markovian increments.
+Example Example 6.6 provides an example with explicit formulas linking the two representations.

 6.7.
-Empirical counterparts to the factorization of stochastic discount factors#
+Empirical counterparts to a factorization of stochastic discount factors#

-Consider again the stochastic discount factorization: (6.15).
-The date zero price of a long-term bond is:
+Consider stochastic discount factorization (6.15) again.
+A date zero price of a long-term bond is:

 Compute the corresponding yield by taking \(1/t\) times minus the logarithm: